feridesviti/googleSearch/README.md

-# Automation QA task task
+# Automation QA test task

 This project was implemented in scope of testing task for Automation Engineer (Selenium / WebDriver)